 Iron Maiden moved into the big league with the album that ushered in the band’s classic era.
-Everything took of with the release of The Number Of The Beast.
+Everything took off with the release of The Number Of The Beast.

 After Iron Maiden (1980) and Killers (1981), Maiden and their management faced a state of upheaval that could easily have been the end of a lesser band.
-But they had also found their sound, particularly with the coming of producer Martin Birch and guitarist Adrian Smith for their second album.
-They just needed a voice.
+Iron Maiden had found their sound, particularly with the coming of producer Martin Birch and guitarist Adrian Smith for their second album, but they needed a voice.

-Vocalist Paul Di’Anno was booted at the end of the Killers tour, one of many Maiden exits in the early days.
-Losing the lead singer is a dangerous gamble for any band, as Maiden would learn so well at a later stage of their career, but in the case of Di’Anno they had no choice.
+Singer Paul Di’Anno was booted at the end of the Killers tour, one of many Maiden exits in the early days.
+Losing the lead singer is a dangerous gamble for any band, as Maiden would learn so well at a later stage of their career, but in the case of Di’Anno they had little choice.